 Of course, our goal is for our children to become learners for life.
 However, a child’s emotional wellbeing is a precursor to intellectual rigor.
 Enveloping the child in a nurturing, loving atmosphere, and respecting their individuality – each with a unique voice and unique strengths, is at the heart of meeting their emotional needs.
 The peacefulness that pervades our school is a result of this attitude.

 3. True freedom happens within structure.

-Discovery and open-ended creativity thrive within the framework of a consistent schedule, classroom rules, and organized spaces.
+Discovery and open-ended creativity thrive within the framework of a consistent schedule, classroom rules, and organized and clean spaces.
 Perhaps paradoxically, boundaries produce possibilities because the child knows what to expect.
 They feel safe to explore within the structure of our classrooms.

 5. The learning should be visible.

 The child’s work – both the process and the product – is documented and showcased.
 This provides a concrete forum upon which the teacher can re-listen, re-visit, re-see the child’s growth.
 This helps the child build pride in their work and gain a sense of accomplishment, and, of course, the parents have a window into their child’s learning!

 6. Teachers and parents who work in partnership are impactful.